-If the assessment indicates that the project will have no significant impact on the quality of the human environment, the Recipient should:
+If the assessment indicates that the activity will have no significant impact on the quality of the human environment, the Subrecipient should:

 - 1. Have the Certifying Officer sign the "Finding of No Significant Impact", - 2.
 Publish a "Concurrent Notice" in a local newspaper of general circulation.
-All environmental notices may be published either in the legal or non-legal section of the paper.

-The Concurrent Notice is a notice to the public that the Recipient has conducted an environmental review and found that the project will have no significant environmental effects and intends to request from DCA release of funds.
-The public is given at least 15 days (not counting the day of publication) to comment before the Recipient requests release of funds.
-There is a provision for 30 days public comment and/or a Public Hearing for projects that are expected to generate local controversy.

-A sample "Concurrent Notice" is found in Appendix 1.
-Pay special attention to including the proper dates (comment periods) and the other required information that must be added to the Notice by the Recipient prior to publication.
+All environmental notices may be published either in the legal or non-legal section of the paper. - a.
+The Concurrent Notice is a notice to the public that the Subrecipient has conducted an environmental review and found that the activity will have no significant environmental effects and intends to request from DCA release of funds.
+The public is given at least 15 days (not counting the day of publication) to comment before the Subrecipient requests release of funds.
+There is a provision for 30 days public comment and/or a Public Hearing for activities that are expected to generate local controversy. - b.
+A sample "Concurrent Notice" is found in the CDBG-MIT Appendix Manual.
+Pay special attention to including the proper dates (comment periods) and the other required information that must be added to the Notice by the Recipient prior to publication. - c.
+The published "Concurrent Notice" should be submitted to:

-3. Send copies of the published "Concurrent Notice" to the following:
+Georgia Department of Community Affairs

+Attn: CDBG-DR

-Georgia Department of Community Affairs Office of Community Development 60 Executive Park South, NE Atlanta, Georgia 30329-2231 cdbg.biz@dca.ga.gov
+Office of Community Development

+60 Executive Park South, NE

+Atlanta, Georgia 30329-2231

+CDBG-DR@dca.ga.gov

-The Recipient should document in its ERR that the Notice has been sent to the above address.
+(Note: The Recipient should document in its ERR that the Notice has been sent to the above address.)

-4. No sooner than 16 days after publication, upon expiration of the 15 day local comment period, and after acting on any local comments received, the Recipient should submit to DCA a signed Request for Release of Funds and Certification (RROF/Certification) form with a copy of the published Notice.
+3. No sooner than 16 days after publication, upon expiration of the 15 day local comment period, and after acting on any local comments received, the Recipient should submit to DCA a signed Request for Release of Funds and Certification (RROF/Certification) form with a copy of the published Notice.
 The RROF must be properly completed and signed by the Certifying Officer of the Recipient.
 DCA cannot approve the RROF/Certifications before 15 calendar days have elapsed from the time of its receipt or from the time specified in the Notice, whichever is later.
 This time period is to allow DCA to consider any public objections.
-(See 24 CFR 58.75 in Appendix 2 for permissible bases for objections.)
+(See 24 CFR 58.75 in the CDBG-MIT Appendix Manual for permissible bases for objections.)